It's still Ramaphosa's intention to welcome Trump on state visit, says Presidency

 Though there is no timeline yet, President Cyril Ramaphosa and US President Donald Trump will talk.

-Ramaphosa recently spoke to Trump ally Elon Musk about misinformation after Trump said he would suspend aid because of South Africa's land reform policy.
+Ramaphosa recently spoke to Trump ally Elon Musk about misinformation after Trump said he would suspend aid to South Africa because of its land reform policy.

 Ramaphosa's spokesperson Vincent Magwenya held a media briefing on Wednesday about the president's programme and the state of the nation address on Thursday.